 Servility and Self-Importance

 Something that Jane Austen loves doing, and did to perhaps to best and most sophisticated effect in Mansfield Park, is giving her reader a pair of doppelgangers.
 These paired characters are never twins, and rarely is their similarity explicitly highlighted by the text.
 Yet we are nevertheless expected to notice it.
 We understand Darcy better because he is not Bingley, and then he is not Wickham, and then he is not Mr. Bennet.
-He is something like all of them, but not them, and his own character becomes clearer through the comparison.
+He is something like each of them, but is not them, and his own character becomes clearer through the comparison.
 Likewise, Elizabeth is like, but not enough like, Jane, Miss Bingley, Miss Darcy, and Lydia.
 Noticing the way these people are like each other makes us notice how they are different, and why.
 It allows us to notice everything that could create that difference.

 An unexpected, and subtle, pair of doppelgangers appears in chapter thirteen of P&P. What do Mrs. Bennet and Mr. Collins have in common?
 They are both stupid, of course, possibly the two stupidest characters in the book give or take a Lydia (who has an excuse, being a child).
 They are both very concerned, for different reasons, with the marriage prospects of the Bennet daughters.
 They will have a brief alliance regarding that matter beginning in the chapter after this one, as they clumsily seek to arrange a marriage between Mr. Collins and Elizabeth.
 But there is another important commonality that this chapter makes clear.